LVOL98/LVOL98.github.io/_posts/2021-1-11-Lesson_Stretching_Flexibility_And_Some_Strength.md

 ## Notes

-- Shoe AMRAP on screen
-- Longer Stretches is very nice
+- The exercises of the AMRAP should be shown on the screen, as it can ve hard to remember
+- Some students finds doing longer stretches to be more effective

+## Versioning

+V1.0 Initial Release

+> @Author: Lukas Vinther Offenber Larsen